-Last November I had the honor of being selected as one of the top 50 travel bloggers and invited to Sri Lanka as part of TBC Asia.
+Last November I had the honor of being selected as one of the top 50 travel bloggers in the world and was invited to Sri Lanka as part of TBC Asia.
 During my month exploring the country I saw incredible sights, ate delicious food, made amazing new friends, and yes, learned countless new things.
-So without further ado I present to you the ten things you don’t know about Sri Lanka:
+So without further ado I present to you 10 things you don’t know about Sri Lanka:

 Sri Lanka Is India For Beginners

 If you are thinking about a trip to India, I highly recommend visiting Sri Lanka first.
 Given that the countries are only 28km apart, there are of course many similarities between the two.
 Many of the same foods can be found in both and there is a large overlapping in fashion.

 However the people of Sri Lanka are much friendlier and more polite.
 Many of them care more about making a new friend than making money off you.
 Countless people invited me back to their house and I always said yes.
 And then there is the touts!
 Even if you say no to a tout in India they will still follow you with persistent pleas of “my friend” or “very cheap, just for you.”
 However in Sri Lanka a single “no” or simple wave of the hand is all it takes to be left alone.